Haozhe-Li/AI-Content-Classifier/README.md

     - Click the "Detect" button to start the classification process.
     - Wait for the analysis to complete.
 This usually takes a few seconds.

-3. **Review Results**:
+3. **Review result**:
-    - The results will be displayed on the screen.
+    - The result will be displayed on the screen.
     - AI-generated content will be highlighted for easy identification.
     - A detailed report will be provided, showing the likelihood of the text being AI-generated or human-written.